 The Post-Baccalaureate Nursing Track is available to college graduates with non-nursing majors.
 The curriculum integrates holistic nursing principles, Benedictine Values, and an inclusive environment to prepare practitioners to be nurse leaders in an ever-changing health care arena.

 Upon completion of the program requirements, students will be awarded a Bachelor of Science degree with a major in Nursing, and be eligible to take the NCLEX-RN licensure exam.
 Furthermore, these students are qualified to be registered as Minnesota public health nurses and to pursue graduate study in Nursing.

-The RN to BS Online Nursing Track is designed for the associate degree or diploma RN who seeks a bachelor's degree in Nursing.
-This program is based on the same philosophy and outcomes as the Traditional Undergraduate Nursing and Post-Baccalureate Nursing Tracks.
+The RN to BS Online Nursing Program is designed for the associate degree or diploma RN who seeks a bachelor's degree in Nursing.
+This program is based on the same philosophy and outcomes as the Traditional Undergraduate Nursing and Post-Baccalaureate Nursing Tracks.

 Upon completion of program requirements, students are awarded a bachelor of science degree with a major in Nursing and are eligible to be registered as a Minnesota public health nurse and have the academic credentials to pursue graduate study in Nursing.